$\sqrt{n}$-consistent parameter estimation for systems of ordinary differential equations: bypassing numerical integration via smoothing: Introduction

-A certain limitation of the two-step approach is that it requires that measurements on all state variables $x_{\theta j},j=1,\ldots,d$ are available.
+A certain limitation of the two-step approach is that it requires that measurements on all state variables $x_{\theta j},j=1,\ldots,d$, are available.
 The latter is not always the case in practical applications.
-In some cases the unobserved variables can be eliminated by transforming the first order system into a higher order one and next applying a generalisation of our smooth and match method to this higher order system.
-This approach should yield a consistent estimator.
-One might also formally perform the least squares procedure in such a case.
-However, without stringent assumptions on the system it is far from clear that this leads to a consistent estimator of the parameter of interest.
+In some cases, the unobserved variables can be eliminated by transforming the first order system into a higher order one and next applying a generalisation of the smooth and match method to this higher order system.
+Under appropriate conditions, this approach should yield a consistent estimator.
+Although one can always formally perform the least squares procedure, without further assumptions on the system it is far from clear that it leads to a consistent estimator of the parameter of interest.

-Our goal in the present work is to undertake a rigorous study of the asymptotics of a two-step estimator of $\theta.$ Our exposition is similar to that in \citet{brunel} to some degree, but one of the differences is that instead of regression spline estimators we use kernel-type estimators for estimation of $x_{\theta}$ and $x_{\theta}^{\prime}.$\footnote{The proofs of the main results in \citet{brunel} are incomplete and the main theorems require further conditions in order to hold.} The conditions are also different.
+Our goal in the present work is to undertake a rigorous study of the asymptotics of a two-step estimator of $\theta.$ Our exposition is similar to that in \cite{brunel} to some degree, but one of the differences is that instead of regression spline estimators we use kernel-type estimators for estimation of $x_{\theta}$ and $x_{\theta}^{\prime}.$\footnote{The proofs of the main results in \cite{brunel} are incomplete and the main theorems require further conditions in order to hold.} The conditions are also different.
 We hope that our contribution will motivate further research into the interesting topic of parameter estimation for systems of ordinary differential equations.

-There exists an alternative approach to the ones described here, which also employs nonparametric smoothing, see \citet{ramsay}.
-For information on its asymptotic properties we refer to \citet{qi}.
-For nonlinear systems this appproach will typically reduce to one of the realisations of the ordinary least squares method, e.g.\ Newton-Raphson algorithm, where however numerical integration of \eqref{system} will be replaced by approximation of the solution of the system \eqref{system} by an appropriately chosen element of some finite-dimensional function space.
+There exists an alternative approach to the ones described here, which also employs nonparametric smoothing, see \cite{ramsay}.
+For information on its asymptotic properties, we refer to \cite{qi}.
+For nonlinear systems, this approach will typically reduce to one of the realisations of the ordinary least squares method, for example, Newton--Raphson algorithm, where however numerical integration of \eqref{system} will be replaced by approximation of the solution of the system \eqref{system} by an appropriately chosen element of some finite-dimensional function space.
 This seems to reduce considerably the computational load in comparison to the gradient-based optimisation methods which employ numerical integration of \eqref{system}.
 However, it still appears to be computationally more intense than the two-step approach advocated in the present work.